sdiehl/wiwinwlh/tutorial.md

   parseState = mkPState flags buffer location
 ```

-The `parser` argument above can be one of the folowing Happy entry point
+The `parser` argument above can be one of the following Happy entry point
 functions which parse different fragments of the Haskell grammar.

 * `parseModule`